 Besides theatre, Perceval also directs opera and documentaries.
 At NTGent he made Platonov, FRONT, Oogst van de wrok and Sneeuw.
 Since 2019 Perceval has been affiliated to NTGent as house director.

-In April 2022, NTGent will premiere RED – The Sorrows of Belgium III: Holy War, the final part of the trilogy in which Luk Perceval illuminates three dark passages in the history of Belgium.
-RED zooms in on the terrorist attacks on Brussels of 22 March 2016.
+In April 2022 NTGent will premiere RED – The Sorrows of Belgium III: Holy War, the final part of the trilogy in which Luk Perceval illuminates three dark passages in the history of Belgium.
+RED focuses on the attacks in Brussels on March 22, 2016.

 “Theatre has to be relatable.
 You have to translate to the audience you're playing for”